jacksondavidprice-ui/commander-and-soldier-prompts/README.md

 ## Adding More Legionaries

-Just start a new Cursor window with the legionary prompt:
+Just create a new agent with the legionary prompt:
 > "You are legionary-4"

 It will bootstrap itself and register.